CERT - Community Emergency Response Team

 Who can become a CERT volunteer?

 The course is geared toward adults, but open to all persons age 16 and older.
-Individuals under 18-years-of-age must have a signed consent from by a parent or legal guardian and must be accompanied by the parent or legal guardian during the class.
+Individuals under 18-years-of-age must have a signed consent from a parent or legal guardian and must be accompanied by the parent or legal guardian during the class.
 Once accepted into the program, participants must successfully complete the Basic CERT training program to become CERT-certified.

 What is the time commitment for the training?